7 min read · Cost

 Quick Answers

-Standard California homeowners policies typically cover wind damage; verify your declarations and deductible.
+Standard California homeowners policies typically cover sudden wind damage.
+Verify your declarations and deductible, and tie the damage to the storm date with photos and weather records.

-Filing a legitimate claim isn't typically a non-renewal trigger by itself in California, though carriers consider claim history at renewal.
-A single storm claim is generally not a problem.
+Filing a single legitimate storm claim is generally not a non-renewal trigger by itself in California, though carriers do weigh claim history at renewal.
+Confirm specifics with your carrier.

 Sources